John A Schroth Family Charitable Trust

 Key Takeaways for Grant Writers

-Geographic Focus is Critical: The Schroth Trust exclusively funds organizations serving Cincinnati, Ohio and Northern Kentucky.
+• Geographic Focus is Critical: The Schroth Trust exclusively funds organisations serving Cincinnati, Ohio and Northern Kentucky.
 Do not apply if your service area is outside this region.

-Direct Service is Key: The trust made 58 grants in 2024 totaling $2.2 million, focusing on year-round programming with direct community impact.
-Emphasize how your program provides direct services to individuals and reflects your organization's core mission.
+• Direct Service is Key: The trust focuses on year-round programming with direct community impact.
+Emphasise how your programme provides direct services to individuals and reflects your organisation's core mission.

-Three-Year Track Record Required: Organizations must demonstrate at least three years of operational history.
-Newer organizations should wait until meeting this threshold.
+• Three-Year Track Record Required: Organisations must demonstrate at least three years of operational history.
+Newer organisations should wait until meeting this threshold.

-Diversified Funding Shows Strength: The trust looks for organizations with multiple income streams and strong financial accountability.
+• Diversified Funding Shows Strength: The trust looks for organisations with multiple income streams and strong financial accountability.
 Your application should demonstrate fiscal sustainability beyond this single grant.

 References